 Ani DiFranco Relives Her Indie Rock Rise: 'I Wanted A Different Kind Of Power'

 Ani DiFranco grew up in a house with no walls.
 "It was like a brick carriage house there.
 Inside there was just one room on the first floor and one room on the second floor.
-So it was an intimate house for a non-intimate family.
+So it was an intimate house for a non-intimate family."

 No Walls and the Recurring Dream